bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 How is the transition to it on a heuristic change approach?
 You know, we're switching into Taproot outputs on-chain.
 The non-sets are slightly shifting because of the UTXO set.
-I guess Taproot is in more usage because of the BRC20 Dgens too.
+I guess Taproot is in more usage because of the BRC20 degens too.
 Like we're in an odd place now.
 How do you guys feel about it?
 What's going on with the heuristics?